Catholic Church, the Whore of Babylon

 Author: Colin B. Donovan, STL

-Judging by the criteria of biblical fundamentalism (literal words literally understood) it is certain that there is no mention of the Catholic Church in the book of Revelation as the Whore of Babylon.
-By contortions of interpretation (not biblical literalism) some groups and individuals equate the Whore in Revelation 17:9 with the Catholic Church since Rome is the famous city of seven hills and the Church's principal See is Rome.
-This position is untenable, both factually and from the only words of Scripture which tell us of the actual doctrine of the Antichrist, those of the apostle John in his letters.
+Judging by the criteria of biblical literalism it is certain that there is no mention of the Catholic Church in the book of Revelation as the Whore of Babylon.
+By contortions of interpretation some groups and individuals equate the Whore in Revelation 17:9 with the Catholic Church, since Rome is the famous city on seven hills, and the Church's principal See is Rome.
+This position is untenable, both factually and from the only words of Scripture which tell us of the actual doctrine of the Antichrist, those of the Apostle John in his letters.

 There would seem to be two choices, either interpret Rev 17:9 absolutely literally or according to some interpretive key that is metaphorical, allegorical or otherwise non-literal.
 Lets look first at literal interpretation.

-So, of what was St. John speaking when he wrote Revelation on the island of Patmos around 96 AD?
+So, of what was St. John speaking when he wrote Revelation on the island of Patmos around 96 A.D.?
 Obviously of the pagan imperial system situated on the Seven Hills, especially the Capitoline (the religious and political center) and the Palatine (the imperial palace).
-This pagan power persecuted the Church of Rome in Nero's day (64-67 AD), and in the mid-90s under Domitian was persecuting Christians throughout the Roman world.
-Domitian was considered by the people a re-incarnation of the evil, but well-liked, Nero (the head that lives again).
+This pagan power persecuted the Church of Rome in Nero's day (64-67 AD), and in the mid-nineties under the emperor Domitian was persecuting Christians throughout the Roman world.
+The people considered Domitian a re-incarnation of the evil Nero (the head that lives again).
 While the antichrist Nero persecuted only the Christians of Rome, Domitian extended that persecution throughout the empire.
 Both are thus types of the final persecutor, the Antichrist.

 How does this relate to the Antichrist?
-The future Antichrist will be a world-wide power, essentially pagan, which will persecute the Catholic Church (and orthodox Christians in general) everywhere, as the Babylonians persecuted the Jews and 1st century Rome the Church.
-These are biblical types!
-The Babylon of John's day, Rome, stands for the kingdom of the future Antichrist and is no more likely to be situated in Italy than Rome needed to be situated in Babylonia (modern Iraq).
-John was informing his readers of these prophetic types by drawing their attention to the contemporary fulfillment they found in pagan Rome.
-The Antichrist will come out of the Christian world (Greco-Roman civilization) to be sure (1 John 2:19), but America is as much an inheritor of that civilization as Europe and just as likely to be the source of the Antichrist.
+The future Antichrist's government will be a world-wide power which will persecute the Catholic Church (and orthodox Christians, in general) everywhere.
+He will follow in the footsteps of the archetype of persecutors of God's People, the Babylonians, and the Romans who imitated them by persecuting the early Church.
+The “Babylon” of John's day, Rome, stands for the kingdom of the future Antichrist, but is no more likely to be situated in Italy than Rome needed to be situated in Babylon to fulfill this archetype.
+John was informing his readers of this prophetic type by drawing their attention to the contemporary fulfillment they found in imperial Rome.